rkapl123/DBAddin/docs/README.md

 Following topics are still to be done:

-* Completely getting rid of ADODB (this is a legacy from transforming the code of the old Addin)
 * Fixing the problems with shifting formula ranges in case of shifting mode 1 (cells) in DBListFetch
 * Utilizing optimistic concurrency for DBSheets (similar to the old Addin, but with ADO.NET support)